Isla Mocha is a small Chilean island located off the coast of the Biobío Region, in the center-south of the country.

 Currently, Isla Mocha is recognized as a Biosphere Reserve by UNESCO and is under environmental protection by the Chilean State.

-See more information about Isla Mocha
+See more about how to get to Isla Mocha

 See also information on Concepción.